 Invalid Zip Code

 Concrete block foundations are stronger and less expensive than poured concrete foundations, and they are easier to construct than other foundation types.
 However, flaws in construction can lead to issues down the line, so we recommend hiring a professional to install a block foundation.
-In this guide, we’ll break down the pros and cons of block foundations, compare them to poured foundations, and show you how to keep your basement dry with effective water mitigation techniques.
+In this guide, we’ll break down block foundations, how they’re constructed, their pros and cons, and what to keep in mind if you’re considering one for your project.

 Get Estimates from Foundation Repair Experts in Your Area